Li-Xiang/BinlogMiner/README.md

 ### Build/Install
 There are 2 ways to Install BinlogMiner.

-1#. dowload https://github.com/Li-Xiang/BinlogMiner/release and extract it.
+1#. dowload  from url (https://github.com/Li-Xiang/BinlogMiner/tree/master/release) and extract it.
 ```shell
 $ tar -xzvf xxx.tar.gz
 ```